Table of Contents Show

 A wide variety of food and fresh seafood is available on the menu, and the price is also reasonable.

-You can indeed bring your own food and beverages and a cooler along with it as the Alaska ferry doesn’t provide your cabins with a fridge.
+You can bring your food and beverages and a cooler with it, as the Alaska ferry doesn’t provide your cabins with a fridge.
 A microwave facility is provided on all vessels in the Alaska Marine Highway System.

-Things to remember to do Before Boarding the Ferry
+5. Things to Bring Before Boarding the Ferry

-Remember to keep a power bank for your electronic devices as the deck contains very few charging points or outlets, but you will indeed find at least one in every cabin.
+- Remember to keep a power bank for your electronic devices, as the deck contains very few charging points or outlets, but you will find at least one in every cabin.

-Traveling with a Vehicle on the Alaska Ferry.
+6. Travelling with a Vehicle on the Alaska Ferry

-Passengers find it very convenient to sail with a vehicle on the Alaska ferry as it makes it easier to travel after getting off the ferry.
+Passengers find it very convenient to sail with a vehicle on the Alaska ferry, making it easier to travel after getting off the ferry.